2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 Mississippi Quarter Value

-Perfect PR70 examples trade around $50 today, far below the $949 realized in a 2003 Heritage auction, illustrating how early enthusiasm once outpaced current valuations despite sharply higher silver prices.
+A perfect PR70 DCAM example trades around $50 today, far below the $949 realized in a 2003 Heritage auction.
+That gap illustrates how early enthusiasm for newly issued proof coins often outpaces long-term valuations once supply stabilizes.

 2002-S Mississippi Quarter Price/Grade Chart